Is CBD Safe to Take?

 If the system is running at full strength, the CBD doesn't have an effect and is just removed from the body.

-It doesn't build up or ramp up the system too much.
+It doesn't build up or ramp up the system.

 It's rather beautiful really since most medications can definitely be overdosed on pretty quickly.

-Just check out this CBD versus anxiety medications comparison here.
+Just check out this CBD versus anxiety medication comparison here.

 You can buy that down at the local gas station.

-What side effects is research showing for CBD?
+What side effects are research showing for CBD?

 CBD side effects